 For these three reasons, I plan my meals to buy anything I need and keep track of everything I consume.
 Also, I can analyze if there are enough vegetables and not too many carbs.

 In the beginning, planning was challenging because I soon ran out of ideas.
 So I discovered how undiversified my diet was since I was eating the same things every two or three days.

 This made me indifferent to food and taste, which became only a surviving necessity instead of an enjoyable activity.
 Furthermore, I developed a habit of rushing any meal, thinking I was too busy to enjoy eating.

-Besides helping with the shopping list, meal planning made me rediscovered how enjoyable eating should be.
+Besides helping with the shopping list, meal planning made me rediscover how enjoyable eating should be.
 Moreover, since I was eating healthier, I could plan some weekly prizes, from pizza to sushi to hamburgers.
 I split those meals into two categories: